-How to Submit to the New York University Review of Law and Social Change Print Edition
+How to Submit to the New York University Review of Law and Social Change Print Edition or The Harbinger

 The New York University Review of Law and Social Change asks that contributors please comply with the following standards when submitting scholarship for consideration by our journal: